rarelyprolific/loxy-sharp/README.md

 - Can I add syntax highlighting for Lox code to vscode as a plugin?

 - How do I benchmark the speed of the interpreted or compiled language at runtime?

+- Can I replace the `Program.Report()` method with logic to redirect errors and messages to places more interesting than the console.
+Can I also show the user where in a line the error occurs with surrounding code for context?